-a.
+- a.
 Both Parties shall notify each other in writing of the completion of their respective internal procedures required for the entry into force of this Agreement.
-The Agreement shall enter into force on the day following the date of the receipt of the second notification.
+The Agreement shall enter into force on the day following the date of the receipt of the second notification. - b.

-b.
 This agreement shall apply until the date of the first meeting of the Assembly of IRENA.
-It shall remain into force beyond that date provided that it is approved by the Host Country and the Director General, and, in that event, the Government shall extend, mutatis mutandis, all provisions of this Agreement that are applicable to the Preparatory Commission, the Staff of the Preparatory Commission, and its Signatory States to IRENA, the Staff of IRENA, and its Member States, respectively.

-c.
-This Agreement may be terminated by a joint decision in a written agreement between the Preparatory Commission or, as applicable, IRENA, and the Government.

-d.
-In the event of the Headquarters of the Preparatory Commission being moved from the Host Country, this Agreement shall cease to be in force.
+It shall remain into force beyond that date provided that it is approved by the Host Country and the Director General, and, in that event, the Government shall extend, mutatis mutandis, all provisions of this Agreement that are applicable to the Preparatory Commission, the Staff of the Preparatory Commission, and its Signatory States to IRENA, the Staff of IRENA, and its Member States, respectively. - c.
+This Agreement may be terminated by a joint decision in a written agreement between the Preparatory Commission or, as applicable, IRENA, and the Government. - d.
+In the event of the Headquarters of the Preparatory Commission being moved from the Host Country, this Agreement shall cease to be in force. - e.

-e.
 The obligations assumed by the Government shall survive the termination of this Agreement to the extent necessary to permit orderly withdrawal of the property, funds and assets of the Preparatory Commission and Staff of the Preparatory Commission by virtue of this Agreement but not longer than ninety (90) days after termination.
 If closure and disposal procedures require more than the ninety days, the Preparatory Commission shall notify the Government and the time extension shall not exceed an additional ninety (90) days.

-IN WITNESS WHEREOF the undersigned, being duly authorized representatives of the Parties, have signed this Agreement and have affixed their seals hereto.

-Executed in Abu Dhabi, UAE, on this \\\\\day of \\\\\, \\\\in duplicate, and in the Arabic and English languages, each text being equally authentic.
+IN WITNESS WHEREOF the undersigned have signed this Agreement and have affix • l representatives of the Parties Executed in Abu Dhabi, UAE, on this Arabic and English languages, each text be • in duplicate, and in the

-FOR AND ON BEHALF OF THE PREPARATORY COMMISSION OF THE INTERNATIONAL RENEWABLE ENERGY AGENCY:

-By: Printed Name: Position: Signature Date:

-FOR AND ON BEHALF OF THE GOVERNMENT OF THE UNITED ARAB EMIRATES:

-By: Printed Name: Position: Signature Date: Fourth session 24th and 25th October, 2010 Abu Dhabi, UAE noting the FROT recommendation number 10 (Independent Audit on IRENA's operations) to conduct an urgent independent financial audit to increase transparency and accountability of the Commission;
+Fourth session 24th and 25th October, 2010 Abu Dhabi, UAE

+Decision on the Commission of an Exceptional External Audit and Acceptance of the Audit Offer by Norway noting the FROT recommendation number 10 (Independent Audit on IRENA's operations) to conduct an urgent independent financial audit to increase transparency and accountability of the Commission;